 The thesis may take a variety of forms, for example: an activism project, a research project, or a creative or performance piece.
 Whatever the form of the thesis, it must include a piece of scholarly writing that reflects the student’s engagement with Women’s Studies.
-Given the interdisciplinary nature of Women’s Studies, the honors thesis faculty advisor has the responsibility of determining the appropriate method, length, and format of the thesis, based on disciplinary norms and expectations.
+Given the interdisciplinary nature of Women’s Studies and Gender and Health, the honors thesis faculty advisor has the responsibility of determining the appropriate method, length, and format of the thesis, based on disciplinary norms and expectations.
 These expectations should be established clearly, and the specific plans for the thesis (manner of supervision and form of thesis) should be discussed and agreed upon between the primary faculty advisor and the student early in the process.

 WS 389 Junior Honors Seminar

 Students interested in writing an honors thesis normally take WS 389 (Junior Honors Seminar) in the winter term of their junior year.
 This course, offered winter term only, is designed to help students to develop the research and analytical skills necessary to complete an honors thesis in Women’s Studies.
 Students in WS 389 learn about research methods, argument formulation, and standards of evidence in different disciplines.
 The course focuses on helping each student to formulate a thesis topic, conduct a literature review, identify sources, and write a research proposal outlining the problem or hypothesis and research design for the thesis.
 Through individual meetings, the instructor assists each student in identifying an appropriate faculty member to advise the thesis research and writing during the junior and senior year.
 Students also read and comment on the research proposals of their peers in the class.
 WS 389 is the only Women's Studies/Gender and Health honors thesis course that counts for the major.
 It may count as either an elective or for practicum credit.

-Students who are interested in both doing WS honors AND studying abroad should not do so in the winter of their junior year, when the WS 389 Junior Honors seminar is offered.
+Students who are interested in both doing honors AND studying abroad should not do so in the winter of their junior year, when the WS 389 Junior Honors seminar is offered.
 Students are encouraged to study abroad in the fall of their junior year or the fall of the senior year.
-Alternately, students who plan early enough may apply to Honors and take WS 389 in the winter of their sophomore year.
+Alternately, students who plan early enough may apply to honors and take WS 389 in the winter of their sophomore year.
 One further possibility for students who plan to do honors theses in two departments is to take the honors research seminar in the other department, in lieu of WS 389.

 WS 490, WS 491 Honors Thesis

-During the senior year, honors concentrators register for WS 490 in the fall semester and WS 491 in the winter semester.
+During the senior year, honors majors register for WS 490 in the fall semester and WS 491 in the winter semester.
 In these independent study courses, students conduct the research and writing for the thesis under the close supervision of their primary faculty thesis advisor.
 At the beginning of the fall semester, the student should provide their faculty advisor with a plan of study that includes at least 1) a research proposal, 2) a list of research and writing goals for the fall semester, 3) a research schedule indicating when and how the student will accomplish his/her research and writing goals, and 4) a preliminary bibliography.